Sight Tapes

 Note

 We've done our best to provide reasonable default sight tape dimensions sights.
 However, we haven't physically measured every sight out there.
-If our default dimensions aren't quite right for your sight, we'd appreciate it if you could let us know and we can update the default sizing in the application to make the process easier for others!

 Note